 Now, let us dig into knowing which industries have been least affected by Covid-19:

 Governments and companies alike are giving enough effort into improving healthcare infrastructure.
 With an increased focus on pharmaceuticals, PPE kits, testing kits, and hospitals, this has been one of the obvious sectors to not suffer any major setbacks.
-It can also be predicted that there will be an increased focus on preparedness and improving our disease response capabilities, which would see further investments being made into this sector.
+Now, there will be an increased focus on health.
+So, further investments may be made into this sector.

 As a direct effect of the lockdown, there has been a considerable surge in the usage of telecom facilities.
 People are now increasingly relying on mobile data and the internet to communicate with each other.
 The sudden increase in the number of professionals working from home has also led to increased usage, to the extent of putting a strain on the infrastructure giving rise to bandwidth issues.
-Reading the signs, for now, more companies would look at continuing with a remote-work policy to cut costs even after the lockdown is lifted.
+Now, more companies would look at continuing with a remote-work policy.
 For example, TCS is considering making 75% of its vast workforce work from home by 2025, which means other companies will also follow suit soon – all leading to a bright future for telecom.

 Video streaming services are the obvious benefactors of people staying at home all the time.
 There’s been a marked increase in streaming service usage, as people spend more time at home, and use this as an easy entertainment option.
 Some services are trying to further ramp up the competition by offering discounts on subscriptions to lure customers away from established services.
 Although the shooting of new content has slowed down because of the lockdown, it looks like users are more than happy with the existing options.

-The insurance industry has also not been affected much because of this crisis.
+The crisis could not affect the insurance industry much.
 One of the main reasons could be that insurance is not a cyclical industry like other financial services, and has remained fairly immune to up and down cycles in the economy.
-Another counter-intuitive reason is that insurance is only taken out by a small section of the population, which has minimized the impact on the sector.
+Also, insurance is taken by a small section of the population and it has minimized the impact on the sector.
 The government has even directed insurance providers to include COVID-19 in their cover and to quickly process any claims.

 Now that we’ve assessed the wide-ranging impacts of Covid-19 on local businesses, let us have a look at the ways which we can employ to get back on track again!

 The world has now started adopting the influence of Covid-19.
 But now your business will require more than usual.
-Business owners will now have to balance between surfing safely into the new working and working with the new practices that Covid-19 has introduced.
+Business owners will now have to balance between surfing safely and working with the new practices that Covid-19 has introduced.

 Businesses with effective planning strategies will make smart financial decisions, which has now become crucial.
 Thus, your business will always be afloat even if such challenging times come back.